|

 For those wanting camera excellence alongside stamina, the OPPO Find X9 Pro offers a compelling package.
 Priced at CNY 5,999 (~$830), it combines the industry’s largest smartphone battery (7,500mAh) with a premium imaging suite co-engineered with Hasselblad.
 While slightly pricier, its sub-30-minute full charge time makes it more practical than thinner flagships costing over $1,000.

-Android Authority’s December 2024 trend analysis predicts that large-capacity, high-efficiency batteries will soon trickle down to mid-range devices.
 Already, brands like Xiaomi and Realme are experimenting with 6,000mAh cells in sub-$600 handsets.
 Within two years, expect mainstream six-inch phones to match today’s ultra-flagship endurance.

 Until then, your best move is skipping the thinnest models.
 They may look futuristic in ads, but real-world usability lags behind.
 Instead, embrace the shift toward functional design where lasting two full days isn’t a bonus, but expected.
+If you're looking for flagship performance without the premium price tag, the iPhone 17E offers compelling value with its A19 processor at just $599.

 Skip ultra-slim phones if you hate midday charging; models like the iPhone Air (3,149mAh) die early despite premium pricing.